Anomaly Detection in Smart Power Grids with Graph-Regularized MS-SVDD: a Multimodal Subspace Learning Approach: Background and related works

 \subsection{Multimodal Subspace Support Vector Data Description and applications}

-MS-SVDD models are based on Support Vector Data Description (SVDD), whose aim is to find a hypersphere of minimal radius that separates target class instances from outliers \cite{Tax2004SupportVD}.
-This process has been first improved through subspace learning by projecting data into a lower-dimensionality space where we can find a better boundary, leading to Subspace Support Vector Data Description, or S-SVDD \cite{8545819}.
-Multimodal learning has then been leveraged to find a shared subspace that optimizes the boundary for data from different modality spaces (see Fig. \ref{fig:mssvdd}).
+MS-SVDD is based on Support Vector Data Description (SVDD).
+This model aims to find a hypersphere of minimal radius that separates target class instances from outliers \cite{Tax2004SupportVD}.
+Several extensions of SVDD, including fuzzy variants, have improved its robustness for OCC tasks \cite{FSVDD2011}.
+The process has been first improved through subspace learning by projecting data into a lower-dimensional space where we can find a better boundary, leading to Subspace Support Vector Data Description, or S-SVDD \cite{8545819}.
+Multimodal learning has then been leveraged to find a shared subspace that optimizes the boundary across different modality spaces (see Fig. \ref{fig:mssvdd}).
+The MS-SVDD formulation was initially introduced in \cite{SOHRAB2021107648} and later extended with additional regularization strategies, such as distribution entropy regularization for anomaly detection \cite{wang2026distribution} and joint consistency–complementarity regularization for multimodal data \cite{wang2024consistency}.